csdias/kronos-app/README.md

 1 - Apply the capability to rebuild all the schedule each minute.

-2 - Build a dashboard in React or Angular or both to visualize the each job execution.
+2 - Build a dashboard in React or Angular or both to visualize each job execution.

 3 - Migrate to Asp.Net Core